University Mental Health Day

 - Take time out to do things you enjoy, connect with people and do things to help you relax is really important for your wellbeing and to improve your productivity

-- There’s lots we can do to help, the earlier you seek support the better
+- There are lots we can do to help, the earlier you seek support the better

 - Try and maintain a generally healthy lifestyle – plenty of sleep, a balanced diet and making time for exercise – these things all have a huge impact on your general wellbeing.